 His team began with many meta-analyzes of the consequences of consuming various amounts of specific types of meals, such as red meat, dairy or fruit.
 These results were then integrated with the information on global mortality and what individuals currently eat to estimate the impact of a permanent diet change.

 At the table you do not get old

 The most optimistic lifespan extensions are based on a diet that aims to maximize health benefits.
 This optimized diet excludes red or processed meat, sugary drinks, dairy and egg consumption, and snacking during meals.

-The team also looked at a 'doable' diet that is somewhere between the typical Western diet and the more 'optimized' one.
+The team also looked at a "feasible" diet somewhere between the typical Western diet and the more "optimized" one.

 Some examples of the effects of eliminating red meat and dairy products